 5. Select one of the available Restore Points and click "Next" (this will restore your computer system to an earlier time and date, prior to the ransomware infiltrating your PC).

 6. In the opened window click "Yes".

-7. After restoring your computer to a previous date download and scan your PC with a recommended anti-spyware software to eliminate any left remnants of U.S. Department of Homeland Security scam.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remnants of the U.S. Department of Homeland Security scam.

-If you can't start your computer in safe mode with networking (or with command prompt) you should boot your computer using a rescue disk.
-Some variants of ransomware disables safe mode making it's removal more complicated.
-For this step you will need access to another computer.
-After removing U.S. Department of Homeland Security virus from your PC restart your computer and scan it with a legitimate antispyware software to remove any possibly left remnants of this security infection.
+If you cannot start your computer in Safe Mode with Networking (or with Command Prompt), boot your computer using a rescue disk.
+Some variants of ransomware disable Safe Mode making its removal complicated.
+For this step, you require access to another computer.
+After removing the Homeland Security virus from your PC, restart your computer and scan it with legitimate antispyware software to remove any possible remnants of this security infection.

-Other tools known to remove U.S. Department of Homeland Security virus:
+Other tools known to remove the Homeland Security virus: